libp2p/blog/src/_blog/rust-libp2p-052-release.md

 To implement this, several other features/issues had to be fixed.
 If you are interested in the details, read on:

+- Simplify the scoring mechanism of external addresses: [#3954](https://github.com/libp2p/rust-libp2p/pull/3954)

+  As a consequence, the observed address reported by identify is no longer considered an _external_ address but just an address candidate.
+  Checkout the [changelog-entry](https://github.com/libp2p/rust-libp2p/blob/master/protocols/identify/CHANGELOG.md#0430) for a way of restoring the old behaviour.

 - Changes to the supported protocols are now detected at runtime and communicated to all protocols: [#3651](https://github.com/libp2p/rust-libp2p/pull/3651).